Surge Battery Metals Inc (OTCMKTS:NILIF) Short Interest Update

-Surge Battery Metals Inc (OTCMKTS:NILIF – Get Rating) was the target of a large drop in short interest in February.
-As of February 15th, there was short interest totalling 13,000 shares, a drop of 35.3% from the January 31st total of 20,100 shares.
-Based on an average daily volume of 236,600 shares, the days-to-cover ratio is presently 0.1 days.
+Surge Battery Metals Inc (OTCMKTS:NILIF – Get Rating) was the target of a significant decline in short interest during the month of February.
+As of February 28th, there was short interest totalling 4,500 shares, a decline of 65.4% from the February 13th total of 13,000 shares.
+Based on an average daily volume of 153,000 shares, the days-to-cover ratio is currently 0.0 days.

 Surge Battery Metals Company Profile (Get Rating)